makoni/CocoaLUT-swift/PORT_TO_SWIFT_PLAN.md

 6. Misc/tools/documentation — helper utilities, metadata formatter, sample assets.

-Port checklist (file / primary symbols / top methods/properties to port) Below is a file-by-file mapping derived from the repository headers.
+Port checklist (file / primary symbols / top methods/properties to port)

+> Historical reference: the mapping below captures the Objective‑C → Swift plan used during the migration.
+Keep it for context when auditing coverage, but new work should start directly in the Swift sources.

+Below is a file-by-file mapping derived from the repository headers.
 For each symbol, port the listed properties/methods (initial public surface).
 Implementation details live in .m files — port behavior, not line-by-line code.

 Core